Compass/compass-rails/README.md

 ```

 *Don't* use `*= require something` within your SCSS or SASS files.
 You're gonna have a bad time.

+## Optional

+To set up your project with starter stylesheets and a configuration
+file:

+    $ bundle exec compass init

+If using a compass-based framework (like [susy](http://susy.oddbird.net/) or [blueprint](http://compass-style.org/reference/blueprint/)) then you can use the `--using` option to set this:

+    $ bundle exec compass init --using blueprint

+Note that the `compass init` step is optional if you have a project running Rails 3.0 or greater.

 ### Configuration